Shruthi-Nadigoti/File_Uploader_pybossa/README.md

 ```

-  - In pybossa/importers/importer.py file make some changes as below code
+  - In pybossa/importers/importer.py file make some changes to the constructor as below code

     ```
      def __init__(self):
         """Init method."""